Skip to main content

 Applying alert class in HTML

-All HTML elements with the alert class applied will have their text color changed to red.
+All HTML elements with the alert class will have their text color changed to red.

 A single HTML element can have multiple classes.

-Each class is separated by a space, and the styles and behaviors from all the classes will be applied to the HTML element.
+Each class is separated by a space, and the styles and behavior associated with multiple classes are jointly applied to the respective HTML element.

 Applying multiple classes in HTML

-By leveraging HTML classes in this way, you can effectively and consistently apply styles and behaviors to various HTML elements on your webpage.
+By using HTML class in this way, you can effectively apply consistent styles and behavior to various HTML elements across a webpage.

 Want to learn more?